Though the exact reason has not yet been pinned the cases of congenital heart defects is on the rise among newborn.

-Human heart has four chambers – upper two are known as atrium and lower two are known as ventricles.
+The human heart has four chambers – upper two are known as atrium and lower two are known as ventricles.
 Heart is divided into left and right halves so left half has – left atrium and left ventricle; and right half has – right atrium and right ventricle.
 There are four valves in the heart, which open on one-side; this is to allow blood to flow in one direction.
-Right side of the heart moves blood to the lungs through pulmonary arteries where it picks up oxygen and then return to the left side of the heart through pulmonary veins.
+The right side of the heart moves blood to the lungs through pulmonary arteries where it picks up oxygen and then returns to the left side of the heart through pulmonary veins.
 The left side of the heart has a large artery called aorta which pumps this oxygenated blood to the entire body – each and every cell.

 During pregnancy sometimes the structure of the heart is not properly formed.
 This leads to congenital heart defects.
 Congenital means ‘present at the time of birth’.

 There are more than 35 types of CHD most of which fall under the following types: